Further Information about Instant Hedging

 Common Box (Buxus sempervirens) Instant Plants

-Purchasing Buxus sempervirens as Instant hedging can relieve the stress of having to wait for the plants to knit together and form a solid hedge.
+The most popular Instant hedging species, purchasing Buxus sempervirens as Instant hedging can relieve the stress of having to wait for the plants to knit together and form a solid hedge.
 They are supplied grown in metre length troughs, regularly trimmed for density, so estimating how much to buy is easy.
 Just take out a well prepared trench, plant and backfill – an instant Box hedge.

 Green Beech (Fagus sylvatica) Instant Hedging

 Green Beech or Fagus sylvatica is one of the most popular hedges, the wavy edged mid green leaves emerge in late spring and become darker and deeper green as they age.
 During the autumn months the foliage colour softens to buttery yellow tones before turning to a coppery brown, these leaves are then retained during the winter making Green Beech one of the few deciduous hedges that offers year round privacy.

 Purple Beech (Fagus sylvatica Purpurea) Instant hedging

 Purple Beech or Fagus sylvatica ‘Purpurea’ is the colourful purple version of one of the most popular hedging, the wavy edged leaves emerge greenish-purple in late spring and become darker and richer purple as they mature.
 During the autumn months, the foliage colour softens gradually through purple-green to buttery yellow tones before turning to a coppery brown, these leaves are then retained during the winter making Purple Beech one of the few deciduous plants that offers both year round privacy and year round interest.

 Common Laurel or Cherry Laurel (Prunus laurocerasus Rotundifolia) Instant Hedging